-- Election of directors (Proposal 1); and - Non-binding advisory vote on the frequency of future non-binding advisory votes on the compensation of the Company's named executive officers (Proposal 2).
+- · Election of directors (Proposal 1); - Non-binding advisory vote on the compensation of our named executive officers during fiscal year 2023 (Proposal 2); and - Approval of an Amendment to our Restated Certificate of Incorporation to reflect Delaware law provisions allowing officer exculpation and to remove obsolete provisions (Proposal 4).

 If the broker, bank or other nominee that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, that broker, bank or other nominee will inform the inspector of election that it does not have the authority to vote on the matter with respect to your shares.
 This is generally referred to as a "broker non-vote."
-Therefore, broker non-votes may exist in connection with Proposal 1 and Proposal 2.
+Therefore, broker non-votes may exist in connection with Proposal 1, Proposal 2 and Proposal 4.